First, he’s called Annihilus. ANNIHILUS ! That’s awesome.

-Third, you should first have a quick look at our Negative Zone blotter for a sense of place.
+Third, you should beforehand have a quick look at our Negative Zone blotter for a sense of place.
 Then come back here.

 Fourth, this profile only covers the late 1960s and the 1970s – otherwise it’d be way too long.
 More to come when feasible.

 Flashback stories have been integrated.
 But there are powers and properties of Annihilus that had yet to be revealed during this era.
 So they’re not in this first profile.

 - Other Aliases: The Living Death That Walks, the Lord Of The Negative Zone, Annihilus the Immortal.

 - Known Relatives: None at this point.

 - Group Affiliation: None at this point.

 - Height: 5’11” (1.80m).
 Weight: 200 lbs.
 (91 Kg.).

 Powers & Abilities